 You can learn the spam score of your email without sending it.
 There are many dedicated tools for that, such as Mail Tester.
 You can also encounter a spam score check as a built-in feature in the more advanced testing solutions.
 For example, Mailtrap.io provides a dummy SMTP server that allows you to send test emails, check them for spam, and perform many other actionable tests.
 This is how the spam score analysis at Mailtrap looks:

-So, if you reduce the spam score of your email campaign, it won’t get to the junk box.
+So, if you reduce the spam score of your email campaign, it will avoid spam folders.
 And how can I do that?

 - Sender reputation